tomtana/python-glinet/README.rst

 `here <https://dev.gl-inet.cn/docs/api_docs_page>`__ and dynamically creates the api methods.
 Once it is available, the repo will be updated.

-The best way to navigate through the api is within an ipython shell, however, a wrapper for ipython and terminal is on the roadmap.
+The best way to navigate and explore the api is within an ipython shell.
+A wrapper for ipython and terminal is on the `roadmap`_.

 Installation:
 -------------